Chib1co/Good_Generate_Password/README.md

     * Generated password is to be shown on textarea
     * If the user click again, user can go same confirm and promt again to generate new password
     ![Generated Password Shown](Images/generatePassword.png)
+# Additional
+  * I know apprearence is part of the criteria.
+But I have just changed 2 things.
+     * 1. changed bottn color.
+Just because red botton seems warining sign to me.
+     * 2. Changed the text of the botton to "Click Here To Generate Password" so easier for user to know what they need to do.
+I thought.

 # What I learned from this homework
+ * I have started this course without any background.
+So when I was using internet just as regular life, I was not thinking about how all those function is working behind the screen which I was seeing.
+This is defenitly not easy to understand, I still have so many questions and things I need to work to better understanding.
+But I am still enjoying what I am learning everyday and knowing how this web world has been created.